C-metric in a (nut)shell: Class : Particle pushed by a strut

 As in the Class $\text{I}_{\mrm{pulled}}$ solution in~\Sref{sec:: class I string}, the Class $\text{I}_{\mrm{pushed}}$ spacetime also admits slow, saturated, and rapid acceleration regimes depending on whether $m^2\mc{A}^2\ell^2$ is greater than, less than, or equal to unity.
 For $m^2\mc{A}^2\ell^2\geq 1$, there is a Killing horizon at

 The geometry of the three phases of acceleration is depicted in~\autoref{fig:Class I Pushed ranges}.

 We interpret the Class $\text{I}_{\mrm{pushed}}$ geometry as a point particle owing to the angular deficit in the metric~\eqref{eqn:I push metric}.
-This angular deficit has the same associated mass as the Class $\text{I}_{\mrm{pulled}}$ solution and is given by~\eqref{eqn:mad}.
+This angular deficit has the same associated mass as the Class $\text{I}_{\mrm{pulled}}$ solution, given by~\eqref{eqn:mad}.

 For all phases of acceleration, the minimum value of the exterior mass parameter is given by